 The highest vineyard on Howell Mountain and perhaps the 4th highest vineyard in Napa Valley is Black Sears Vineyard which tops out at 2,396 feet.
 GPS coordinates of the highest vines: 38.60157, -122.47217.

 The highest vineyards on Diamond Mountain are around 2,200 feet.
 And the highest vineyards on Spring Mountain are under 2,200 feet.
 We have personally visited each of these vineyards.
-We pulled the above numbers by hovering over all parts of these high elevation vineyards until we located the highest vines – using CalTopo.com
+We pulled the above numbers by hovering over all parts of these high elevation vineyards until we located the highest vines β using CalTopo.com

 The top of Atlas Peak (2,663 feet) is nearby and can be easily seen from the property with its two antennas on the summit but no grapevines.
 This is a very temperate growing climate as they are entirely above the fog line and during summer heat spikes, temperatures up here are usually more moderate than up valley.
 As a result, hang time is rather long; the grapes tend to ripen slower.

 The winery is almost entirely self-contained which is convenient based on its somewhat remote location and the fact that Atlas Peak Road becomes very narrow and windy towards the end.
-This is one of the finer ‘garagiste’ wineries in the Napa Valley – located directly below their home.
+This is one of the finer ‘garagiste’ wineries in Napa Valley – located directly below their home.
 The only outside help for their production is a mobile bottling truck; there are only 1 or 2 mobile bottling companies in Napa that will make this drive.

 At face value Elan’s wines speak for themselves but just tasting the wine doesn’t tell the story of 40+ years of hard work developing the vineyards and learning the nuances of the various locations on the property.
 Patrick helped to develop many of the vineyards located within the Atlas Peak appellation as well as beyond.

 Their vineyards are farmed organically and are certified organic (CCOF).
 Elan is a big believer in dropping grapes and does so several times at strategic points after blossoming up until right before harvest.
 With very rocky hill side soils they already have low yields, but by removing all but the highest quality fruit their yields are even lower.
 Elan’s vineyards are very much hand managed by Patrick.
-He employs the Jules Guyot method of trellising which is uncommon in the valley but common in Bordeaux.
+He employs the Jules Guyot method of trellising which is uncommon in Napa Valley but common in Bordeaux.
 This type of trellising is very labor intensive and more complicated than conventional trellising but helps keeps the fruit production low.
-Essentially one cane is preserved each year (indicated by the more woody/weathered look to the wood) – the shoots or fruiting canes are then allowed to grow.
+Essentially one cane is preserved each year (indicated by the more woody/weathered look to the wood); the shoots or fruiting canes are then allowed to grow.

 While the vineyard provides the grapes for Elan’s own wines, some of the grapes are sold including to Bell Wine Cellars, used in their Atlas Peak bottling of Cabernet Sauvignon.